plenigo/plenigo.github.io/pages/sdks/java/includes/external_user_management_java.md

 ![General Workflow External User Management](/assets/images/ci/ExternalUser.png)

-(A) Register external user in the plenigo system: -> [Register External User](https://api.plenigo.com/#!/external_user_management/registerExternalUser)
+(A) Register external user in the Frisbii Media system: -> [Register External User](https://api.plenigo.com/#!/external_user_management/registerExternalUser)

 ## Register an external user
-First of all you have to register the user into the plenigo system.
+First of all you have to register the user into the Frisbii Media system.

 For Java integration you can use the `com.plenigo.sdk.services.UserManagementService#registerUser` in order to register the external user.